 People are more conscious about their appearance in today's world.
 Just having a good or healthy appearance does not help, you should be healthy from inside.
 Many research studies have recently revealed that if you are fat, overweight obese you are prone to a variety of serious health issues.
 Since we are talking about fat, do you know the fats we consume from foods are metabolized (broken down) in the liver?
 Now imagine what will happen in case this fat is accumulated in the liver itself?
 Let's get to know more about this condition called fatty liver.

 As a normal process, the fat content of the food we eat is metabolized (broken down) in the liver.
 When there is an abnormality in the process fat metabolization, this fat slowly keeps on accumulating in the liver excessively.
-When this fat accumulation in the liver surpasses the amount of fat our body can tolerate the condition is termed as fatty liver.
+The fat accumulation in the liver leads to the condition termed as fatty liver.

 There are 3 types of fatty liver diseases